 Our Professional Staff

 Ken Cassens (Mechanic) was hired by Cole Palen and is well-known for his high quality work, winning “Best Homebuilt” for his Starduster II at the EAA’s AirVenture Fly-in.
 His lifetime career in aviation started when he soloed at age 16.
 He served with the Air National Guard as a flight engineer aboard C97s and flew with the airlines for many years.
 He has thousands of hours in the air, including over 10,000 rides in our New Standard D-25.
 Ken alway has a new project in the shop–right now it’s an Arup S-2 replica.

 Mark Mondello (Director of Aircraft Maintenance) became a volunteer in the ticket booth in 2004, progressed to ground crew and mechanics’ helper, groundskeeper, airshow announcer and eventually full-time mechanic in 2014.
 Mark attended SUNY College of Environmental Science and Forestry.
 He also attended Mohawk Valley Community College’s Aviation Maintenance Technician Program, graduating a Valedictorian in 2013.
-He later obtained his Airframe and Power Plant certification, holds an Airworthiness Inspector Certificate, a Private Pilot’s License and recently completed training for his Commercial Ticket, flying several Aerodrome aircraft.
+He later obtained his Airframe and Power Plant certification, holds an Airworthiness Inspector Certificate, and a Commercial Pilot’s License.
 He is a Senior Member and Pilot in the Civil Air Patrol.

 Rhinebeck Aerodrome Museum Trustees